rrachleanne/ParQueen_MarketPlace/README.md

 - User is redirected to the Listing page where they are presented with the carspots available or they can search by suburb

-- User clicks on 'Details' of a particular listing and is then re-directed to login page
+- User clicks on 'Details' of a particular listing and is then re-directed to login page:

   If existing user logs in: